retaildevcrews/helium/docs/ParameterValidation.md

 - Name : actorId
 - Type: string
 - Parameter Validation
-    - Valid input : well formed actorId rule - starts with 'nm' followed by 5-9 digits, parsed as an int.
+  - Valid input : well formed actorId rule - starts with 'nm' followed by 5-9 digits, parsed as an int
-    - Example 'nm9877392'
+  - Example 'nm1265067'
          - Status : 200
          - Content-Type: application/json
          - Response Body: List of movies filtered by actorid as [{}, {},..] , empty [] when no results where actorId was in movie
-    - Invalid input - empty, foo, values not conforming to wellformed actorid rule.
+  - Invalid input - empty, foo, values not conforming to well formed actorid rule.
 Example: 'nm1234', 'ab1234'
          - Status : 400
          - Content-Type: text/plain
          - Response Body: Invalid actorid parameter